travigd/WebIO.jl/docs/src/index.md

 ))
 ```

 Notice the last expression actually _calls_ the widget `w` with the contents to display.
 This is because widget `w` itself is not displayable, it is just a context for communication.
+Calling it with some content will display the content and set up the required communication channels.
 All uses of observables associated with `w` (e.g. `obs`) should be enclosed in the widget `w`.

 ## CommandSets